MicrosoftDocs/fabric-docs/docs/data-science/customer-churn.md

 ---
-title: "Tutorial: Create, evaluate, and score a churn prediction model"
+title: 'Tutorial: Create, evaluate, and score a churn prediction model'
 description: This tutorial demonstrates a data science workflow with an end-to-end example of building a model to predict churn. ms.reviewer: sgilley ms.author: amjafari